Security-Onion-Solutions/securityonion-docs/pcap.rst

 .. image:: images/pcap-cyberchef.png
   :target: _images/pcap-cyberchef.png

-Finally, you can download the full pcap file by clicking the pcap button on the far right side of the table header.
+Finally, you can download the full pcap file by clicking the download button on the far right side of the table header.
 If you are using an :ref:`analyst-vm`, then the pcap will automatically open in :ref:`networkminer`.

 .. image:: images/pcap-download.png
   :target: _images/pcap-download.png